KevinDBrown/vpnsetupandusage/README.md

 This project outlines the process of setting up and testing a VPN for secure remote access.
 It includes client setup and basic traffic verification.

 ## 🛠️ Tools Used
-- OpenVPN / WireGuard (or specify what you used)
+- Microsoft Azure
-- Windows Server or Ubuntu (VPN host)
+- ProtonVPN
-- Windows 10 Client (VPN user)
+- Windows 10 Client (VPN User)
-- Wireshark (for basic traffic capture)
+- Wireshark (Traffic Capture)

 ## ⚙️ Setup Summary
 1. Installed and configured VPN server on a virtual machine